 - M. Asher Cantrell, “12 Letters That Didn’t Make the Alphabet”, Mental Floss (Sept.
 11, 2018).

 Funny side story here.
 My grandfather, just to be a bit ornery sometimes, kept up the idea that Swanstrom is spelled Swanström. (“Fine.
 As Americans we’ll change the v to a w but we’re keeping the ö.“) Didn’t bother him a bit when people laughed uncertainly but didn’t change it.
-After all, how could anyone change it when there is a key for it on American typewriters?
+After all, how could anyone change it when there is no key for it on American typewriters?
 The point, I think, was not to insist on it but to say it just often enough so that everyone knows you haven’t abandoned your rights.

 When I got to college, I took Swedish 101.
 One of the first things we learned was that the Swedish alphabet has three extra letters — å, ä, and ö.
 They are really, truly separate letters, not just ordinary letters tarted up the way Germans do.
 That ö is an /øː/ not an “o with two dots” or an “o umlaut“.

 I promptly swapped out the o in Swanstrom for an ö, joining my mother and grandfather in the family tradition of fancy spelling.

 Now here’s the point of this little story.
 I have many friends who do numerology.
 I dabble in it myself.
 Modern numerology–and it is very modern, no earlier than the 1920s, I don’t think–operates by reducing each letter of the alphabet to a numeric value, then adds the numeric value of all the letters in a word or name to come up with a number.
 And that number has a meaning.